Freedom Schools: First year

-Freedom Schools opened during the first week of July 1964, after approximately 250 Freedom School volunteer teachers attended one-week training sessions at Western College for Women in Oxford, Ohio.
+Freedom Schools opened during the first week of July 1964, after about 250 Freedom School volunteer teachers attended one-week training sessions at Western College for Women in Oxford, Ohio.
 The original plans had anticipated 25 Freedom Schools and 1,000 students; by the end of the summer, 41 schools had been opened to over 2,500 students.

-Freedom Schools were established with the help and commitment of local communities, who provided various buildings for schools and housing for the volunteer teachers.
-While some of the schools were held in parks, kitchens, residential homes, and under trees, most classes were held in churches or church basements.
-Attendance varied throughout the summer.
-Some schools experienced consistent attendance, but that was the exception.
-Because attendance was not compulsory, recruitment and maintaining attendance was perhaps the primary challenge the schools faced.
-In Clarksdale, Mississippi, for instance, the average student attendance during the first week was fifteen, the second week was eight, but at any point during the summer the school may have had in attendance as many as thirty-five students.
+Schools were established with the help and commitment of local communities, who provided buildings for schools and housing for the volunteer teachers.
+Although some of the schools were held in parks, kitchens, homes and under trees, most classes were held in churches or church basements.
+Attendance varied during the summer; some schools had consistent attendance, which was the exception.
+Because attendance was not compulsory, recruitment and maintaining attendance was one of the primary challenges faced by the schools.
+In Clarksdale, Mississippi, the average student attendance during the first week was fifteen; it was eight during the second week, but at any point during the summer the school may have had as many as thirty-five students in attendance.
 It was not uncommon for adults to attend class regularly.

-Instruction was changed based on local conditions.
+Instruction was based on local conditions.
 In rural communities where students were expected to work during the school day, classes were often held at night.
-In schools that maintained traditional school hours, typically in urban areas, citizenship curriculum and traditional academic courses were offered in the morning and special classes such as music, drama, and typing were offered in the afternoon.
-In many instances, entire school days would be devoted to voter registration efforts.
-It was imperative for SNCC activists that students would be invested in civil rights activity because this cadre of students was expected to remain in the state to enact social change.
+In schools with traditional school hours (typically in urban areas), the citizenship curriculum and traditional academic courses were offered in the morning; special classes, such as music, drama, and typing, were offered in the afternoon.
+In many instances, entire school days would be devoted to voter-registration efforts.
+It was imperative for SNCC activists that students be invested in civil-rights activity because this cadre of students was expected to remain in the state to enact social change.